jalperin/markdown-resume/cv/alperinCV.md

 : Sellars, Stacey. *Non-linear Digital Storytelling in the National Film Board of Canada's Interactive Projects*.
 Master in Publishing.
 SFU.
 __in progress__

+: Bell, Kirsten. *Risky business: Consultations with journal editors regarding a proposed cooperative scholarly publishing model*.
+Master in Publishing.
+SFU.
+__2017__

-: Oliviera, Joshua. *-*.
+: Oliviera, Joshua. *The Balancing Act: Balancing Journalism, Marketing and Publishing in Digital Content Marketing*.
 Master in Publishing.
 SFU.
 __2017__

 : Wake-Hyde, Zoë. *Openly Embracing Change: How the Rebus Foundation is Building a New Model of Publishing*.
 Master in Publishing.
 SFU.